 How it will be built

-The equipment required to assemble the VPS includes a D-BOX technologies-equipped actuator-based base, a Can-Am ATV, and two virtual reality headsets (equipped with eye tracking eyes) and computers.
+The equipment required to assemble the VPS includes a D-BOX technologies-equipped actuator-based base, an ATV and two virtual reality headsets (equipped with eye tracking eyes) and computers.
 The assembly of these components will be part of this project as will the development of speed and braking sensors to synchronize movements with the videos shot in 360.

 All data collected during each session will be analyzed by a deep learning software developed by Beam me up Laboratories to determine the interest of consumers based on their experience during each simulation.
 Driving style, preferred type of machine, eye tracking, reaction time, etc., all of this data will enable development teams (engineering, designers, marketers) to improve products or concepts during the ideation phase (Fuzzy Front End) and carry other experiments.

 The VPS will be used for a multitude of tasks:

 1) Measure consumer interest in new products or concepts in semi-structured interviews.
 (E.g., How will we travel in the cities of the future using new powersports vehicles).